- July 2, 2025

 The left portion of the green box shows a consolidation pattern that supported price and eventually gave way to sellers.
 Price retraces back into the area and we expect sellers to once again return and drive price lower.

 We knew where our stop would go long before price returned to the area.
 To avoid a failure test of the highs of the previous area, we keep our stop out of the line of fire.
-Too tight of a stop can have consequences as I laid out in the post Forex Swing Trade Error.
+Too tight of a stop can have consequences.

 Our entry is simple: When price hits our zone we sell stop the first candle that puts in a lower low.